LF-digitala-kanaler/LFDS/content/components/web/navigations/index.md

 template: CategoryOverview
 title: Navigations
-intro: Navigations are different navigational items which are reused across our different channels, leading to a focus on smaller items like breadcrumbs and pagination.
+intro: Navigations are different navigational items which are reused across our different channels, such as breadcrumbs and pagination.
 ---